ABD-AZE/ZK_Prover_AVS/Readme.md

 ## Individual Contributions

 ### Veer
--Frontend
+- Frontend
--Backend
+- Backend
--Modification and Integration of Smart Contracts
+- Modification and Integration of Smart Contracts

 ### Abdullah
--ZKproofs Integration with Operator
+- ZKproofs Integration with Operator
--Modification and Integration of Smart Contracts
+- Modification and Integration of Smart Contracts
--Bash scripting
+- Bash scripting

 ## Learning
 -We undestood the architecture of EigenLayer AVS which included understaing its complex smart ocntracts and how they interact with each other